bibekluitel/sort-json/README.md

 We can also use the `yarn build` for building the project for production release.

-We can ru our test cases by executing `yarn test` command.
+We can run our test cases by executing `yarn test` command.